WordPress/wpcs-docs/wordpress-coding-standards/php.md

 echo "<a href='$link' title='$linktitle'>$linkname</a>";
 ```

 Text that goes into attributes should be run through `esc_attr()` so that single or double quotes do not end the attribute value and invalidate the HTML and cause a security issue.
-See <a href="http://codex.wordpress.org/Data_Validation">Data Validation</a> in the Codex for further details.
+See [Data Validation](https://developer.wordpress.org/plugins/security/data-validation/) in the Plugin Handbook for further details.

 ### Indentation